BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

 ideas; some of which I agree with, and others that I do not.

-As an example of the former, in the chapter _The Funny Math Gets Dangerous_ (pp 69) Doctorow writes about programmers use of coding agents (highlights mine):
+As an example of the former, in the chapter _The Funny Math Gets Dangerous_ (pp 69) Doctorow writes about programmerse use of coding agents (highlights mine):

 > Programmers find spotting chatbot errors especially challenging.
 Remember, all the chatbot is
 > doing is making a statistical inference about which word it should place after the word it has